zzt108/YI/README.md

   - based on user response or position
 - :) Stalk based hexagrams
 - Do UI in MAUI/Android
+- Read char sequence from question as coin throw results.
+Like oo1, hht, ffi, 001, etc

 ## open Perplexity.ai with a question in the URL.